camillejensen/proj_2_ETL/README.md

   | Longitude       | Float  | Longitude
   | Location        | String | Latitude and Longitude in dictionary format

+## Data Limitations

+- The API call has a limitation of the number of records that can be extracted, therefore we only used this data as a way to illustrate for the purposes of this class how to combine two datasets together.

 ## Extract

 - We sourced our original data from the Chicago Data Portal.
 We extracted two different data sets containing food inspection instances in Chicago and surrounding areas.